 - Free partition manager.
 Partitions would get corrupted or inaccessible due to improper operation when managing the hard disk.
 Here you could download a kind of free disk manager tool-AOMEI Partition Assistant Standard, supporting Windows 11/10/8.1/8/7/Vista/XP.
 You could use it to resize, move, merge, delete, format, clone, and create partitions in an easy way.

-Regardless of the operating system, you're running, you can recover data from formatted partitions.
+Regardless of the operating system you're running, you can recover data from formatted partitions.
 You can retrieve data by using our instructions.
-You'll have your data back in no time if you have the necessary software tools.
+You'll have your data back in no time if you have the necessary data recovery tools.

 While reinstalling Windows, managing disk space, correcting disk errors, and other disk-related difficulties, you may accidentally format a hard drive partition.
-As a result, making regular backups of your data is worthy and easy to recover data in case of needs.
+As a result, making regular backups of your data is worthwhile, and easy to recover data in case of need.